athoma28/combine-like-audio/README.md

 This script was designed to take in a set of audio files, look them up in a CSV, and output a set of combined audio files based on their characteristics.
 It was intended for linguistics research.

 For example, imagine you have a set of audio files labeled 001.wav, 002.wav, 003.wav and so on.
 Each file is a recording of one word.
 You can use this script to combine them by any feature that you specify.
+I have included sample files in the Example folder to illustrate this introduction.

 Imagine that you have created a CSV that looks like this, without the headers.
 You, the researcher, know that file 1 is a recording of "cat," file 2 is a recording of "tap," and so on down the list.